Skip to main content

 Each domain is represented by a green badge in the above domains list.
 Domains are grouped in a Geography domain group that materialize the segregation based on geographical location.

-Each base station, device and multicast group can be associated with at most one domain matching its geographical location.
+Each base station, device, multicast group and connection can be associated with at most one domain matching its geographical location.

 The visibility of these resources can be restricted by configuring a domain restriction for non-administrator users.
 A domain restriction is composed of an exact domain or a domain prefix.
 In the latter case, hierarchical domain names must be defined by using the / character to define a parent/child hierarchy.